The Editing Process Is Critical to Gain Brand Loyalty.

 Editing Step #2 – Copy and Organization

-• Use short paragraphs.
-Make the written page look as appealing as possible by using short paragraphs that will engage your reader.
+- Use short paragraphs.
+Make the written page look as appealing as possible by using short copy blocks that will engage your reader.

-• Use the active voice—the passive voice tends to use more words and often communicates less strength than the active voice.
+- Use the active voice—the passive voice tends to use more words and often communicates less strength.

 Editing Step #3 – Revision Cycle